pi-hole/docker-pi-hole/README.md

 > [!NOTE]
 > **Using Watchtower?\
-> See the [Note on Watchtower](#note-on-watchtower) at the bottom of this readme**
+> See the [Note on Watchtower](#note-on-watchtower) at the bottom of this readme**.

 > [!TIP]
 > Some users [have reported issues](https://github.com/pi-hole/docker-pi-hole/issues/963#issuecomment-1095602502) with using the `--privileged` flag on `2022.04` and above.\
-> TL;DR, don't use that mode, and be [explicit with the permitted caps](https://github.com/pi-hole/docker-pi-hole#note-on-capabilities) (if needed) instead
+> TL;DR, don't use that mode, and be [explicit with the permitted caps](https://github.com/pi-hole/docker-pi-hole#note-on-capabilities) (if needed) instead.

 ## Quick Start

 Using [Docker-compose](https://docs.docker.com/compose/install/):

-1. Copy the below docker compose example and update as needed
+1. Copy the below docker compose example and update as needed:

 ```yml
 # More info at https://github.com/pi-hole/docker-pi-hole/ and https://docs.pi-hole.net/